Olaya-Sib/Receipt_Tracker/README.md

 Warnings / Dependencies:
+dependencies: sqlalchemy, pillow (PIL)

+run :
-- Use pip to install tkinter and PIL
+-m pip install --upgrade Pillow
+pip SQLAlchemy

+Warnings:
 - Before running the program, download DB Browser for SQLite and open vendors.sqlite with it.
 - vendors.sqlite must be in the same directory as main.py - main.py does not initialize a new database, only uses an existing database with a specific format.
 - Currently the database only has one entry, but can be populated through application.